MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * Fixed bug where the Unity Package Manager failed to get information and the console was spammed by the same message on repeat.

-#### WebSlate controllable
+#### WebSlate Controllable

 Developers can add WebSlate Controllables to their environment, unlocking the ability for Event organizers to update content URLs during live events.

-***Developers:** Same simple workflow for adding Webslates, with minor additional configurations to add Controllable capabilities.
+* **Developers:** Same simple workflow for adding Webslates, with minor additional configurations to add Controllable capabilities.

 * **Event organizers:** Toggle URLs, visibility (on/off), and optionally Prevent suspension (to keep WebSlates always on).
 Via the host panel, changing the URL at runtime updates WebSlates for all users in the event, instantly (global refresh).